EnricGDV/Research-TDD/README.md

 This list of elements has been made taking [DLorenzoLaguno](https://dlorenzolaguno17.github.io/)’s TDD as a reference.

+In order to ensure that these rules are followed and improving the team's performance, **Code Reviews** could be scheduled regularly so that the engineers review each other's code in search for optimization and following of the conventions.

 ### 7 UML
 Main UML of the **Code Organization Overview**.
 An UML diagram of all the code in the project that shows every class, the inheritance between them and the variables and functions allocated inside.
 This diagram is supposed to change throughout the time of development, increasing its size and complexity.